cs396-web-dev/winter2022/pages/_assignments/lab01.md

 Paste a link to your `webdev-labs` GitHub repository into the Canvas textbox.

 ### 3. Answer the following question
-Below the link to your repo, please answer the following question:
+Below the link to your repo, in a brief reflective response (about 4-8 sentences total), please consider the following questions:

-*Something about accessibility* (ask Victoria)
+- Did you consider conducting accessibility testing on your lab assignment?
+Why or why not?
+- If you tested your site for accessibility and found issues, were you able to solve them?
+What did you do to try to solve them?
+What stopped you from successfully resolving or trying to resolve the issues?